shaeelkhan/shaeelkhan/README.md

   <a target = "_blank" href="https://twitter.com/shaeel31">Twitter</a>
 </p>

-I am a Software Engineer currrently working as a Full Stack Engineer @<a href="https://daoproptech.com/">DaoProptech</a>, where I help transform the Real Estate Eco System of Pakistan.
+I am a Software Engineer currrently working as a Full Stack Engineer @<a href="https://daoproptech.com/">DaoProptech</a>, where we contribute to the transformation of Pakistan's Real Estate Eco System.

 <!-- ## My stats on Github
  <div>